 New ways your bill payments can help your credit score

 These programs are a step in the right direction for someone with a thin credit file.
-You must be willing to share your bank account information in order to sign up for either of these programs, but you can opt out at any time.
+You must be willing to share your bank account information to sign up for either of these programs, but you can opt out at any time.

 These new programs are still adding new banks, credit unions and creditor names to their approved lists, so not every payment or account may show up.
 Also, they are not across-the-board improvements to all three of the credit bureaus – only Experian offers them for now.